priyankashah3107/100DaysLeetCodeChallenge/README.md

 ## Day 22.
 133. Clone Graph
 ## Day 23.
 1857.
 Largest Color Value in a Directed Graph
 ## Day 24.
 20. Valid Parentheses
+## Day 24  28.
+Find the Index of the First Occurrence in a String